crneff84/BeerGuide/README.md

 ## Known Bugs

 The app is currently not integrated with a database.
-It also does not currently support API requests.
-These features are forthcoming.
+The "locate breweries" button currently only places a marker on the map based on the user's input.
+Eventually, the program will populate the map with nearby breweries using an API call.

 ## Prerequisites